epfl-ada/ada-2023-project-miaoumiaou/README.md

     - Data collection and preprocessing <br>
 We have used web scraping technic in order to extract the text content of 3000 random articles exclusive to RationalWiki (serves as a left leaning version of Wikipedia) and Infogalactic (serves as a right-leaning version of Wikipedia) to train our NLP model.
 These files are stored to csv and used as dataframe containing the plain text and title of each articles.
 For more details about how we extracted the data, the code is available in the notebook called scraped_data/data_from_the_web.ipynb
-We then clean the data, by removing stopwords and tokenizing the texts.
     - Training model <br>
-We then split our data in a test and train set ( 10%/90% ).
-We tokenize and vectorize using BERT and afterwards fit a SVM model to classify the Wikispeedia articles.
+Then a first cleaning of the text are applied in the NLP code/Clean.ipynb and after that, we use the NLP_final.ipynb to define the model.
+We split our data in a test and train set ( 10%/90% ) then we tokenize and vectorize using BERT and afterwards fit a SVM model to classify the Wikispeedia articles.
 The results are conclusive are the accuracy on the test set is 92.55%.